 - Pennsylvania Department of State

-Click here for information on judicial elections from Pennsylvanians for Modern Courts, a nonprofit, nonpartisan watchdog for the judicial system.
-Judicial candidates are strongly advised to review the Judicial Conduct Board of Pennsylvania's Code of Judicial Conduct.
-Seats on local- and state-level courts were on the ballot in 2015 and won’t be again until 2017.
+Find information on judicial elections from Pennsylvanians for Modern Courts, a nonprofit, nonpartisan watchdog for the judicial system.
+Candidates are strongly advised to review the Judicial Conduct Board of Pennsylvania's Code of Judicial Conduct.
+Open seats on local- and state-level courts are on the ballot in odd-numbered years.